 Located in a restored warehouse on the Christina River at Market Streets, the market offers all types of food that you'll love in a great atmosphere!

 Vendors at the market sell fresh produce, salads, seafood, sandwiches, pizza, sushi, and Mexican and Thai cuisines too.
 A balcony on the second floor provides seating, so you can take in the view while enjoying your lunch or dinner.

 Front Street Brewery

-The menu at Front Street Brewery is several pages long.
-With a selection of choices that will suit your need for Southern fare, from fried green tomatoes to low country grit cakes, and a number of options in between - if you’re in the mood for it you’ll find it here.
-Add to that a Whiskey Bar with over 300 kinds of whiskey on site and free brewery tours and tastings daily at 3:15 and 4:15 pm and I’m sure you’re already on your way over.
+Front Street Brewery is home to Whiskey Bar, with over 300 kinds of whiskey on site and free brewery tours and tastings daily at 3:15 and 4:15 pm.
+I’m sure you’re already on your way over.